simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 And so began my journey into the world of timeseries forecasting.

-In this blog post, I’ll share my experiences with forecasting stock data, including the various methods and modelling techniques I used, as well as how I evaluated their performance.
+In this blog series, I’ll share my experiences with forecasting stock data, including the various methods and modelling techniques I used, as well as how I evaluated their performance.

 Given the unpredictability of stock data, I was not expecting great results.
 For me, this project was more about expanding and pushing my understanding of timeseries.